-Your goal, basically, is to have him think of positive things whenever he sees his crate (toys, his meals, a Kong, his bed, treats).
+Your goal, basically, is to have him think of positive things whenever he sees his crate.
 If you use a crate in this way, and not only when you leave the house, he should become relaxed with the crate again.

 I wish you the best of luck,